 - And Rome appointed Pontious Pilate governor of Judea.
 His task was to route out and quash any rebellions that might form in what was an oft-troubled region of Judea.

 The three individuals who tried Jesus each exercised a different kind of power, but each received their power from Rome.
-The gospel writers really, really, really want you to make this connection.
-In fact, this connection is the very thing at issue at the start of Jesus’s ministry.
-This is Jesus’s forty days of fasting and temptation in the desert, the beginning of the story:
+The gospel writers really, really, really want you to connect them this way.
+In fact, the gospel writers were already working on this triangular connection long before you get to Good Friday.
+Consider Jesus’s forty days of fasting and temptation in the desert, the beginning of the story:

 - Satan first tempted Jesus with the idea of turning stones into bread.
 Don’t read that simply as Jesus being tempted to eat.
 I’m sure that was part of it, but the real temptation was about economic power, a monopoly over the world’s grain supply.
 The power to turn stones in bread would have made Jesus, not Herod, the most wealthy man in the world.